xled/xled-docs/docs/rest_api.rst

 Get MQTT configuration
 ----------------------

-* For devices with firmware family "D" since version 2.0.22
+* For devices with firmware family "D" since version 2.0.22.
-* For devices with firmware family "F" not available in version 2.2.1.
+* For devices with firmware family "F" since version 2.4.2.
 * For devices with firmware family "G" since version 2.4.21.

 HTTP request